Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Computational Interpretation

-\begin{remark} Note that the obvious canonical interpretation of $\Th$ in $S(\Th)$ is initial as one may expect: any sound interpretation of $\Th$ in a $\CSC$-model $\CC$ factorises uniquely through the canonical interpretation via a $\CSC$-model morphism. \end{remark}
+\begin{rem} Note that the obvious canonical interpretation of $\Th$ in $S(\Th)$ is initial as one may expect: any sound interpretation of $\Th$ in a $\CSC$-model $\CC$ factorises uniquely through the canonical interpretation via a $\CSC$-model morphism. \end{rem}